starlake-ai/starlake/docs/user/guide/configuration/env.rst

    Env.
 Var, Description, Default value COMET_TMPDIR,"When compacting data and estimating number of partitions, Comet stores intermediates files in this folder",hdfs:///tmp/comet_tmp
-   COMET_DATASETS,Once imported where the datasets are stored in HDFS,hdfs:///tmp/datasets COMET_METADATA,HDFS root fodler where domains and types metadata are stored,/tmp/metadata COMET_ARCHIVE,Should we archive on HDFS the incoming files once they are ingested,true COMET_LAUNCHER,Valid values are airflow or simple,simple COMET_HIVE,Should be create external tables for ingested files?,true COMET_ANALYZE,Should we computed basic statistics (required COMET_HIVE to be set to true) ?,true
+   COMET_DATASETS,Once imported where the datasets are stored, eq. hdfs:///tmp/datasets COMET_METADATA, root fodler where domains and types metadata are stored,/tmp/metadata COMET_ARCHIVE,Should we archive the incoming files once they are ingested,true COMET_LAUNCHER,Valid values are airflow or simple,simple COMET_HIVE,Should be create external tables for ingested files?,true COMET_ANALYZE,Should we computed basic statistics (required COMET_HIVE to be set to true) ?,true